VKCOM/vk-miniapps-deploy/README.md

 ```

 There are two values to specify MINI_APPS_ENVIRONMENT: `production` or `dev`.
 All production builds will be also deployed on dev environment.

+If you grep URL paths, you can use environment variable `CI_URLS = true`.

 [npm]: https://img.shields.io/npm/v/@vkontakte/vk-miniapps-deploy.svg
 [npm-url]: https://npmjs.com/package/@vkontakte/vk-miniapps-deploy